 There are probably many millions of people worldwide awaiting the new Star Wars episode to be presented in December 2015, including your reviewer here.
 So even if the book at hand came out some months ago, now is the time to devote some lines to it.

-The topics of this volume are subsumed under the headings of “Myth, Media, and Culture,” so in the thirteen essays of the volume subjects such as western movies, fairy tales, heroic archetypes, video games, comic book heroes, technophobia and traces of Akira Kurosawa’s visual style are debated; all, of course, in their relation to the Star Wars saga.
+The topics of this volume are subsumed under the headings of “Myth, Media, and Culture,” so in the volume’s thirteen essays subjects such as western movies, fairy tales, heroic archetypes, video games, comic book heroes, technophobia and traces of Akira Kurosawa’s visual style are debated; all, of course, in their relation to the Star Wars saga.

 However, suddenly, with director George Lucas, growing up in the 1950s and still experiencing all the cowboy serials and early science fiction cliffhangers from the 1940s, the return of the hero (and of the Jedi, some years later with director Richard Marquand) finally took place.